yaitloutou/yaitloutou.github.io/_posts/2017-01-22-jekyll-code-highlighting.md

 ---

-To get code highlighted in jekyll, you need to check 2 things:
+To get code highlighted in jekyll, you need to check 3 things:

-- [ ] the _highlighter_ and the _markdown processors_ are correctly configured in `_config.yml`
+1. the _highlighter_ and the _markdown processors_ are correctly configured in `_config.yml`
+2. your code block is correctly formatted.
-- [ ] the generated html files have access to a CSS highlighting-syntax style rules
+3. the generated html files have access to a CSS highlighting-syntax style rules

 # 1. Highlighter and the markdown processors configuration